 The significant subsidiaries of ACI are AutoCanada Holdings Inc., a wholly-owned subsidiary incorporated under the CBCA, and each of the Holding LPs and Dealer LPs.

-Holdings was incorporated under the CBCA on October 29, 2009, as "AutoCanada Holdings Inc."
+Holdings was incorporated under the CBCA on October 29, 2009.

-Each of the Holding LPs and Dealer LPs are a limited partnership formed under the laws of the Province of Manitoba.
+Each of the Holding LPs and Dealer LPs is a limited partnership formed under the laws of the Province of Manitoba.
 Each Dealer LP had been formed to acquire the assets and undertaking relating to one of the franchised automobile dealerships.
 Each of the Holdings GPs and the Dealer GPs were incorporated under the CBCA.